AlexanderHolmes0/BZAN_542_Group_Project/README.md

 13. [GitHub Repository Structure](#github-repository-structure)

 ## Installation
 To replicate the analysis, ensure you have the required packages installed.
-Uncomment and run the following code to install the necessary packages:
+Run the following code to install the necessary packages once:

 ```R
 pkgs <-